QuantEcon/lecture-source-py/source/rst/arma.rst

     \gamma(k) \frac{e^{i \omega k}}{\sqrt{2 \pi}} = \frac{1}{\sqrt{2 \pi}} f(\omega)

-In other words, apart from a scalar multiple, the spectral density is just a transformation of :math:`\gamma \in \ell_2` under a certain linear isometry --- a different way to view :math:`\gamma`
+In other words, apart from a scalar multiple, the spectral density is just a transformation of :math:`\gamma \in \ell_2` under a certain linear isometry --- a different way to view :math:`\gamma`.

-In particular, it is an expansion of the autocovariance function with respect to the trigonometric basis functions in :math:`L_2`
+In particular, it is an expansion of the autocovariance function with respect to the trigonometric basis functions in :math:`L_2`.

-As discussed above, the Fourier coefficients of :math:`T \gamma` are given by the sequence :math:`\gamma`, and, in particular, :math:`\gamma(k) = \langle T \gamma, h_k \rangle`
+As discussed above, the Fourier coefficients of :math:`T \gamma` are given by the sequence :math:`\gamma`, and, in particular, :math:`\gamma(k) = \langle T \gamma, h_k \rangle`.

-Transforming this inner product into its integral expression and using :eq:`arma_it` gives :eq:`ift`, justifying our earlier expression for the inverse transform
+Transforming this inner product into its integral expression and using :eq:`arma_it` gives :eq:`ift`, justifying our earlier expression for the inverse transform.